Get PulmCCM’s Weekly Email Update

 To better study these intertwined affairs, a recent investigation employed a porcine model of ARDS in which a spectrum of PEEP values were studied across the supine and prone positions as well as with and without intra-abdominal hypertension [IAH].

 What They Did

-A saline lavage lung injury model was employed with 12 pigs studied in the supine and prone positions as well as with a normal abdominal pressure or with IAH [15 mmHg].
-Esophageal manometry was employed to measure the trans-pulmonary pressure [Ptp] which is a surrogate for the distending pressure across the lung [i.e. airway pressure less the esophageal pressure].
+A saline lavage lung injury model was undertaken with 12 pigs studied in the supine and prone positions as well as with a normal abdominal pressure or with IAH [15 mmHg].
+Esophageal manometry was utilized to measure the trans-pulmonary pressure [Ptp] which is a surrogate for the distending pressure across the lung [i.e. airway pressure less the esophageal pressure].
 This measurement also allowed for the quantification of lung and chest wall compliance.
 The animals were ventilated with volume controlled ventilation and a tidal volume of 15mL/kg.

 Accordingly, the independent variables were two by two factorial positional [supine/prone] and abdominal pressure [normal/IAH] matrix with each of these 4 conditions exposed to 6 levels of PEEP [20, 17, 14, 11, 8, and 5 cmH2O].
 With each decrement in PEEP level, a recruitment maneuver was applied [10 cm H2O inspiratory pressure above a PEEP of 20 cm H2O] for 10 breaths.

 The PEEP which provided the optimal respiratory mechanics and cardiac output was recorded and compared; thus, respiratory mechanics and cardiac output were the dependent variables.

 What They Found